 Many POS providers take a cut out of your sales as part of their fee structure.
 So in addition to your monthly subscription, your vendor may charge something like 2.5% + 30 cents per transaction.
 Fees will vary depending on your sales volume, plan, and agreement — so try negotiating!

 Be sure to do the math before signing.
 Estimate your monthly sales and calculate the fees set forth by your POS provider, so you’ll get an idea of how much you need to pay.

 Not keen on splitting a percentage of your sales?
 Choose a POS vendor that doesn’t take a cut out your sales.

 Registers are the devices on which you run your point of sale software.
 In the realm of POS pricing, you would typically pay a set amount per register.
-For example, at Vend, all our plans automatically come with a register.
-Retailers can add more as needed, for $49 USD a month.

 Staff or users

 If you’re planning to set up multiple staff accounts or point of sale logins, be sure to check the user limit that comes with your POS plan.

 Most vendors have a set number of users for each plan, and then charge you extra for each additional employee that you add.
 There are also solutions in the market that allow for unlimited users, so look into these types of vendors if you have a large team.